dakom/wasm-app-boilerplate/README.md

 ## Development

+Basically, `npm start --silent` (silent makes it nicer to not get NPM errors when we're already getting Rust/TS errors)

 On first run, the sources will need to compile which will take a while.
 Subsequent recompiles are _much_ faster.